2015 Code of Conduct Disclosure

 If you are a Bank of America Corporation director or have been designated as an “insider” by the corporation, you must obtain approvals before trading in Bank of America securities.

 Bank of America employees must not engage in speculative trading of Bank of America securities.
 This generally prohibits short sales and trading in puts, calls and other options or derivatives with respect to such securities, unless such transactions are for legitimate, nonspeculative purposes.
+Our Directors and Designated Insiders may not engage in any such transactions for any purpose.
 If you have questions regarding the potential speculative nature of your transaction, please talk with your manager or compliance officer.
 Please note: This paragraph does not apply to the exercise of Bank of America employee stock options.
 For more information, please refer to Additional Guidance While Trading in Bank of America Securities.

 What is material, nonpublic information?